 Overall mortality from all causes, cardiovascular disease and cancer (the latter only in men) shows a strong inverse association with plasma vitamin C concentrations, such that for each 20 μmol/L increase in plasma concentration, there was a 20% decrease in risk.

-Vitamin C supplementation with 500 mg/day appears to have benefit in the treatment of conditions such as hypercholesterolemia, diabetes mellitus, hypertension, coronary heart disease, angina pectoris, and congestive cardiac failure.
-Treatment with vitamin C, consistently improves the blood flow to vital organs by vasodilation.
+Vitamin C supplementation with 500 mg/day appears to have benefits in the treatment of conditions such as hypercholesterolemia, diabetes mellitus, hypertension, coronary heart disease, angina pectoris, and congestive cardiac failure.
+Treatment with vitamin C consistently improves the blood flow to vital organs by vasodilation.
 This level of supplementation for 8 weeks reduced blood pressure modestly in hypertensive and normotensive patients.
-Similarly, plasma vitamin C measurements indicate an inverse association between the blood pressure and vitamin C concentration.
+Similarly, plasma vitamin C measurements indicate an inverse association between blood pressure and vitamin C concentration.

 Vitamin C and stroke